 Lack of buy-in and ownership.

 Staff weren't in the room when trade-offs were made.
 They don't understand why the change matters or how it serves members better.
 They don't feel responsible for making it work.
-So they comply just enough to avoid blame, then route around the new system when no one's watching.
+So they comply just enough to avoid blame, then often route around the new system.

 Misaligned incentives.

-Official values emphasize member well-being, inclusion, and community impact.
+The values on the wall emphasize member well-being, inclusion, and community impact.
 But the KPIs measure cost per transaction, headcount reduction, and digital adoption rates—regardless of whether members are actually better off.
-When metrics conflict with mission, metrics win.
-Every time.
+So members begin to leave.

 Credit union governance and value systems only add to the complexity.

-Decision-making involves members, boards, executives, and frontline staff—each with different timelines, risk tolerances, and definitions of success.
+Decision-making involves members, boards, executives, and frontline teams—each with different timelines, risk tolerances, and definitions of success.

 Legacy processes run deep, shaped by decades of regulatory requirements and hard-won member trust.